 If you hold shares as the stockholder of record and provide a proxy without giving specific voting instructions, then your shares will be voted in accordance with the recommendations of our board of directors.
-Our board of directors recommends voting "FOR ALL NOMINEES" listed in Proposal 1, "FOR" Proposals 2, 3, and 4, and in accordance with the discretion of the named proxies on other matters brought before the Annual Meeting.
+Our board of directors recommends voting "FOR ALL NOMINEES" listed in Proposal 1, "FOR" Proposals 2, 4, and 5, and to hold future advisory votes on executive compensation every "ONE YEAR" for Proposal 3, and in accordance with the discretion of the named proxies on other matters brought before the Annual Meeting.